raspberrypilearning/teachers-guide/quickstart.md

 [On Chrome OS](vnc-chromeos.md)
 [On iOS](vnc-ios.md)

+- *Note* - currently software such as MineCraft, PiCamera (preview) and omxplayer will not work over VNC.
+[RealVNC are working on an experimental server to rectify this.](

 ## Option 4 - Remote with SSH

 If your students do no need access to a Graphical User Environment, then SSH is an easy way of connecting to and using, Raspberry Pis.

 ### *nix Operating Systems
-- If your students are using OS X or Linux computers, then SSH is native to the Operating System.
+- If your students are using OS X or a Linux based OS, then SSH is native to the Operating System.
 Simply open up a terminal and type:

 ``` bash
 ssh pi@10.10.10.10